wowsiddanth/tp/docs/DeveloperGuide.md

     1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+### Manual test cases:

 ### Deleting a student

 1. Deleting a student

-   1. Test case 1: `delete id/e3223223`<br>
+   1. Test case 1: `delete id/1234567`<br>
-       Prerequisites: Load sample data or ensure a student with the student id e3223223 exists in the address book.
+       Prerequisites: Load sample data or ensure a student with the student id e1234567 exists in the address book.

-       Expected: Student with student ID "e3223223" is deleted.
+       Expected: Student with student ID "e1234567" is deleted.
 Details of the deleted student shown in the status message.
 Timestamp in the status bar is updated.

    2. Test case: `delete id/e0000000`<br>
      Prerequisites: Load sample data or ensure no student has the student id e0000000 exists in the address book.